- Student Groups

 The University of Manitoba Engineering Competition (UMEC) is an engineering competition run by UMES.
 All engineering student currently enrolled at the U of M are invited to participate.

 UMEC serves as the qualifier for the regional competition, known as the Western Engineering Competition (WEC).
 The winning teams from UMEC will be sponsored by UMES to attend WEC, which is held annually in January.
-WEC 2019 will be held in Winnipeg from Jan 16-20.
+For details or questions on how to apply for any of the competitions listed below, please contact the Vice Stick External.

 There are eight events in which you may participate: